vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   times, I have been able to close the hand gripper even in the morning (though it may have just been the case that my hands have not been as cold recently as they used to be).

+## Update on 2025-02-28

+I increased the range of durations that I am able to keep the hand gripper closed with each hand, based on a review of data over the past few weeks.